mfischer-ucl/mfischer-ucl.github.io/_pages/about.md

 to research deep and efficient representations of high-fidelity graphic assets.

-Currently, my research focuses on appearance decompositions and meta-learning. <br/>
+Currently, my research focuses on intelligent optimization, appearance decompositions and meta-learning. <br/>

 <br/>